CHENNAI TOURISM GUIDE:

 Crocodile Bank: Located 42-m from Chennai is a farm where several species of Indian and African crocodiles and alligators are bred in captivity.
 This crocodile bank is on the way to Mahabalipuram and is run by Romulve Whittaker.
 About 5,000 species are kept in their natural surroundings in open pools.
 They can be viewed from a safe distance.

 Vedanthangal Birds Sanctuary: Vedanthangal bird sanctuary is located in Kanchipuram district, 85-km from Chennai.
 It is the oldest bird sanctuary in the country and has been in existence presumably for more than 200 years.
-Vedanthangal is a bird watchers paradise, especially during the winter season, when birds in a myriad of colours and kinds descend on the lake in hordes.
+Vedanthangal is a bird watchers paradise, especially during the winter season when birds in a myriad of colors and kinds descend on the lake in hordes.
 A beautiful sight to behold indeed!